-Using video entry systems also permits lone workers to identify a visitor before granting entry access to minimises the possibility forced entry and property intrusion.
+Using video entry systems also permits lone workers to identify a visitor before granting entry access to minimises the possible forced entry and property intrusion.
 They can also authorise access remotely.

 Restrict public entry with access control

-Systems can be used to ensure that certain onsite areas are only made accessible to authorised individuals within allotted windows of times, granting lone staff precious peace of mind.
-They can also be used to track the locations of individuals within a building which has multiple layers of security, meaning lone workers can be confident in their surroundings.
+Systems can be used to ensure that certain onsite areas are only made accessible to authorised individuals within an allotted window of time, granting lone staff precious peace of mind.
+They can also be used to track the locations of individuals within a building that has multiple layers of security, meaning lone workers can be confident in their surroundings.

 Install motion sensitive lighting

-Moving through dark corridors alone can come with increased risk of slips, trips and falls, so consider installing motion-sensitive lighting to make sure your staff will never be caught short fumbling for a lightswitch.
+Moving through dark corridors alone can come with an increased risk of slips, trips and falls, so consider installing motion-sensitive lighting to make sure your staff will never be caught short fumbling for a light switch.
 Particularly if you employ security staff to patrol large empty buildings, lighting ‘on-demand’ facilitates their responsibilities without wasting energy.

 Indoor and outdoor motion-sensitive lighting can also illuminate intruders, allowing your lone workers to identify any unauthorised entry to their workplace.
 Exterior floodlights are one popular way to enable workers and even passers-by to spot lurkers on your commercial property.